 - You must comply with the Working Time Regulations by ensuring all workers receive the minimum annual leave (28 days per annum for full time workers), not let your workers exceed the maximum hours of work per week, unless they have agreed, and you must allow minimum weekly and daily rest breaks.

-- You have an obligation to allow employees the correct period of leave for maternity, paternity or adoption, make minimum statutory payments and allow unpaid parental leave.
-In an emergency you must give your employees unpaid time off to meet dependants’ needs.
-You also have an obligation to consider flexible working for employees who have parental obligations for children up to the age of 16 and those who are carers of adults.
-Ensure you follow the correct statutory flexible working procedure.
+- You have an obligation to allow employees the correct period for maternity, paternity, adoption and/or shared parental leave and make minimum statutory payments.
+You also must give your employees unpaid time off for parental leave and in an emergency unpaid time off to meet dependants’ needs.
+You also have an obligation to consider flexible working for employees .
+Ensure you follow the correct ACAS Code of Practice flexible working procedure.

 - Prevent discrimination by ensuring you have policies and practices that do not discriminate on the grounds of gender, race, age, disability, religion or belief, sexual orientation, marital or civil partnership status, caring responsibilities or gender reassignment.
 You must not discriminate against part-time or fixed-term workers.
 Ensure you and your managers do not bully or harass workers.
 Make sure that your pay system, terms and conditions and access to recruitment, training and development are not discriminatory.